SCRIPT69/hitmans-role-generator/README.md

   The “ordinary” role with no special offensive or defensive abilities.
   The goal is simply to survive.

+- **💀 Juggernaut**
+  A relentless killer whose mission is to eliminate all other players without mercy.

+- **🗡️ Pro Killer**
+  A skilled assassin who can kill any player of their choice, deciding who lives or dies.

+- **🤝 Right Hand**
+  An assistant role that supports a killer ally, helping to eliminate their target.

+- **🧟 Zombie**
+  A fearsome undead whose goal is to kill and infect other players, growing an army of the undead.

+- **🦎 Chameleon**
+  Can choose between two different roles during the game.

+- **🎩 President**
+  A Survivor variant whose death triggers penalties for others, making survival critical.

+- **🐗 Prey**
+  The hunted player — must survive - anyone who kills the Prey receives a reward.

+- **🔮 Seer**
+  A non-killing role that predicts the fates of other players, gaining strategic insight into other's targets.

 ## Technical Highlights

 - **Object-Oriented Design:**